-Full cream sweetened condensed milk diluted 50:50 with water is used as the novel food.
-To contain the mouse on the base and facilitate investigation of the milk, the translucent plastic jug (approximate volume 1.5 l, 15 cm diameter with a spout protruding a further 2 cm) is placed upside down with the spout forming a small alcove over the food well.
+A translucent plastic jug (approximate volume 1.5 l, 15 cm diameter with a spout protruding a further 2 cm) is the test apparatus.
+Use full cream sweetened condensed milk (Nestle Carnation brand is excellent) diluted 50:50 with water (to facilitate handling it) as the novel food.
+To contain the mouse on the base and facilitate investigation of the milk, place the jug upside down with the spout forming a small alcove over the food well.
 This focuses the attention of the mouse on to the well and the milk, so minimising the effects of treatments that might affect perception of, or orientation to, the food source.

 The mouse is placed facing away from the well and the jug is gently lowered into position, taking care not to trap the tail of the mouse.
 The latency from being placed in the apparatus to start properly drinking is taken.
 Sniffs at the milk do not count; at least two seconds of drinking should occur.
-Count any faecal boli and note any urination (but note that these measures will be influenced by the time in the apparatus).
+Count any faecal boli and record any urination (note that these autonomic indices of anxiety could complement the latency data but in practice, since these measures will be influenced by the time in the apparatus, they are not always useful).
+Allowance for differences in testing time could in principle be made, but are unlikely to be reliable as the shape of the emotionality-time function is not known.

 The cut-off time is 2 min.
 If a mouse has not drunk by then, remove it from the apparatus and test another one or two mice, then retest the one that failed to drink about 3 min later.
 This time is probably optimal for anxiety levels to decrease while still preserving a state of habituation to the apparatus.
 This test-rest-retest-rest-retest cycle can be continued until the mouse eats or a set number of trials have been performed.
 A maximum of 3 trials should result in most mice drinking without making the experiment too long.
 The test parameter is the (cumulative) latency to drink.

 As in other tests where odour could play a significant role, non-experimental mice should be placed in the apparatus before testing starts.
-Between all mice a standardised cleaning protocol should be followed: remove all the milk from the food well.
-Remove urine/faeces, wipe food well and base with moist followed by dry cloth/tissue.
+Follow a standardised cleaning protocol between all mice.
+Remove urine/faeces, wipe the food well and the plastic base with moist followed by dry cloth/tissue.
 Refill the food well with milk (about 0.2 ml, to the rim of the well).